Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

 - **My Recipes**

-    The "My Recipes" page is similar to the "Cocktail" page, however, this page only displays cocktails contributed by the current user.
+    The "My Recipes" page is similar to the "Cocktail" page however, this page only displays cocktails contributed by the current user.
 From here, the user is able to progress to an edit page allowing them to edit or delete the recipe.
 This page also includes a link so the user can add more of their own recipes.

-    The site Admin account has acces to all cocktails on this page in order to allow edit and delete functionality across all data.
+    The site Admin account has access to all cocktails on this page in order to allow edit and delete functionality across all data.

     Before adding any cocktails, a message is displayed and the "add recipe" button is more central.

-    Below is an example of a users profile page who has added three cocktails to the site.
+    Below is an example of a user's profile page who has added three cocktails to the site.

     ![Image of a cocktail cards](static/images/readme/cocktail-cards.png)